harryfinn/wordpress-skeleton/README.md

 -   `yarn caniuse` - will check the compiled `app.css` file against the `CanIUse` API - For informational purposes only

 When adding node packages (via [Yarn](https://yarnpkg.com/en/) to this repo, the `--dev` option should be used for any packages that are required to run the development environment, prior to the build/compilation of the app.

 Otherwise, if a package affects the way in which the code is written, it should sit under the `dependencies` section.
 For example, the `auto-reload-brunch` offers local reloading of pages to show instant styling and js changes, which would not be suitable for a live server environment, therefore should have the `--dev` flag used to add it.

-## Install/Update CMB2 within project

-This project uses the [CMB2](https://github.com/WebDevStudios/CMB2) library to help generate and manage custom metaboxes within the WP admin.
-It is included within this project via submodule.

-Should you ever need add CMB2 library to the project (this is not required when using this repo as a starter framework), run the following command within the relevant theme directory you wish to add the CMB2 library into:

-`git submodule add git@github.com:WebDevStudios/CMB2.git`

-When setting up the project for the first time (or installing CMB2 for the first time), checkout the develop branch and run the following command `git submodule update --init`.
-This will pull the CMB2 library into the correct folder within the project's theme.

-If you need to update the CMB2 library (following and update to the library repo), run the following command: `git submodule update`.

-NB: The CMB2 files are not committed directly within this repo as there should be no reason to change the library code unless updating the CMB2 library after a new release.

 ## Testing